 What to do and see in Colorado?

-In 2013, Colorado ranked second on the list of the healthiest states with only 20.4% obesity rate.
+Colorado constantly ranks as one of the healthiest places in the US.
 As one of the states with the least number of obese people, it gives you no excuse to not be healthy.

 Colorado Tomato Battle